 The Myth That Will Not Die

 People love saying it.
 You cannot teach an old dog new tricks.
 They say it about dogs.
 They say it about themselves.
 They say it like it is carved into stone somewhere and the conversation is over.
-This training older chihuahua guide covers everything you need to know.

-As noted by Wag: How to Train Your Chihuahua to Be Friendly, this matters more than most owners realize.
+com/training/be-friendly" target="_blank" rel="noopener" title="Wag: How to Train Your Chihuahua to Be Friendly”>Wag: How to Train Your Chihuahua to Be Friendly, this matters more than most owners realize.

 I adopted Biscuit when he was seven.
 He came from a home where the rules were, apparently, optional.
 He bolted through open doors like his life depended on it.
-He ignored the word “come” as if it were spoken in a language he had never heard.
+He ignored the word “come”, as if it were spoken in a language he had never heard.
 He growled at visitors.
 He stole food off the table, which was impressive given that he needed a running start to reach the edge.

 Six months later, Biscuit sits on command, waits at doorways, and comes when called about 85% of the time.
 That remaining 15% is usually when a squirrel is involved, and I have accepted that some battles are not worth fighting.

-Why Older Chihuahuas Are Actually Easier to Train
+Training Older Chihuahua: Why Older Chihuahuas Are Actually Easier to Train

 Puppies are chaotic.
 Their attention span is measured in seconds.
 They are distracted by everything.
 A leaf.
 A shadow.
 Their own tail.